 As a dedicated educator, Katherine Emeneth is a co-founder of the Flutissimo!
 Summer Flute Workshop at the University of Georgia.
 She has also created Seattle SummerFlute, a summer workshop for young flute students in Seattle.
 Katherine has presented workshops at the National Flute Association, Kentucky Flute Festival, Seattle Flute Society, and at colleges and universities.
 Her workshops on the “The Entrepreneurial Flutist” are the most sought after.
 She currently serves at the Membership Committee Chair of the National Flute Association.

 Katherine Emeneth has served on the faculty of the University of Washington.
-She currently teaches at Georgia Gwinnett College.
+She currently teaches at Georgia Gwinnett College where she was the recipient of the 2017 Outstanding Teaching Award.
 Katherine Emeneth holds degrees from the University of Georgia and the University of Washington.

 Raised in Vergennes, Vermont, flutist Adam Workman moved to Boston in 1998 to pursue his love of music.
 He earned his Bachelor’s Degree in Flute Performance from the Boston University College of Fine Arts where he studied with Marianne Gedigian, Jacques Zoon, and Linda Toote.
 He also received considerable guidance from Jonathan Landell, Court Gettel, Louis Moyse, Steven Finley, James Walker, and Paula Robison.
 Adam has appeared in orchestral, chamber, and solo performances throughout the country, and can be heard with the Boston-based Commonwealth Chamber Players and the Fensgate Chamber Players.
 His solo CD, “Tribute: Past, Present, Future” was released under the Azadmusico label.